-Bumblebee millipedes are not dangerous, don’t bite and pretty harmless to humans.
+Bumblebee millipedes are not dangerous, don’t bite and are pretty harmless to humans.
 However, remember that a millipede can secrete toxic and irritating fluids when feeling threatened.

 They are slow-moving and very calm animals.
 They are docile and can be handled when careful.
 Because of the secretion of irritating fluids, you should always wash your hands after handle them, or wear plastic gloves.
-Also, when they fall can damage your millipede, what can eventually cause them to die.
+Also, when they fall can damage your millipede, which can eventually cause them to die.

 Although you can handle them without posing a danger, you should consider that they do not like to be picked up or touched.
 Often you see millipedes curl up to protect themself from any harm or danger.
 This behaviour is a sign of stress, so make sure you don’t pick them up or (need to) handle them too often.

 Bumblebee millipedes seem to be attracted to light and are quite often above ground wandering around.
 However, sometimes they like to bury themselves and particularly do that when they are ready to moult.
 Do not dig them up because this is very stressful for them and you can damage your millipede when moulting or when they just have been moulted (and their exoskeleton still needs to harden).